MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 > [!NOTE]
 > For more information, see [How to label files non-interactively for Azure Information Protection](rms-client/clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection)

+> [!IMPORTANT]
+> If you are configuring and installing your scanner using PowerShell instead of the scanner pages in the Azure portal, continue with the next step in [Use PowerShell to configure the scanner](#powershell).
+>

 ## Configure the scanner to apply classification and protection